Selecting a language will automatically trigger the translation of the page content.

 • Be a foreign national outside the European Union

-• Be of a nationality other than the host family with which he or she is not related
+• Be of a nationality other than the host family (with which he has no family ties)

 • Prove that he has a basic knowledge of the French language, or that he has a secondary education level or professional qualifications